 - $16.45 million to provide food, health services, water sanitation and hygiene and livelihoods support to communities in Somalia

-In addition, $25.9 million of Australia's core funding to the World Food Programme for 2016-17 was allocated to countries in Africa.
+- $25 million of Australia's core funding to the World Food Programme for 2017-18 was allocated to countries in Africa.

 Australia also provides annual core funding to trusted international humanitarian partners.
 This funding allows our partners to prioritise the most urgent humanitarian needs globally.
-For example, $25 million of Australia's core funding to the World Food Programme, and $5 million of our core funding to the United Nations High Commissioner for Refugees, was allocated to countries in Africa.
+For example, $25 million of Australia's 2017-18 core funding to the World Food Programme, and $5 million of our core funding to the United Nations High Commissioner for Refugees, was allocated to countries in Africa.